Despite advances in accessing the World Wide Web in Cuba, the government continues to implement censorship and surveillance for its citizens.

-Slow and unreliable connections (3G connectivity with speeds between 3-5 Mbps)
+Slow and unreliable connections (3G connectivity with speeds between 3-5 Mbps).

-Full surveillance of all emails and text messages sent and received
+Full surveillance of all emails and text messages sent and received.

-Censored search results and blocked websites deemed “unacceptable” by government authorities
+Censored search results and blocked websites deemed “unacceptable” by government authorities.

-Fines and jail time for using any tools to subvert or bypass government censors (VPNs or proxies)
+Fines and jail time for using any tools to subvert or bypass government censors (VPNs or proxies).

-By limiting both internet access and availability, the government essentially offers a hollow benefit for its citizens.
+By limiting both communication access and availability, the government essentially offers a hollow benefit for its citizens.

 The Cuban people should have the right to freely access information and express their views according to their conscience.
 Offering the ability to access a sanitized version of the internet, while having all communications monitored by a government authority, is a reality every freedom-minded human should rally against.